-3 credits Introduces new radiography students to the basic skills required for participation in the clinical experience portions of the program.
-Topics covered are an introduction to radiography, medical terminology, medical ethics, radiation protection, confidentiality, and basic patient care procedures.
+Introduces new radiography students to the basic skills required for participation in the clinical experience portions of the program.
+Topics covered are an introduction to program, medical terminology, medical ethics and law, confidentiality, and basic patient care procedures.
 Sessions include demonstration and practice of patient care procedures.